-- Implement nation and state policies help working parents afford childcare, along with support for childcare providers, understanding this is essential to building and retaining a skilled small business workforce and sustaining childcare providers in under-represented communities.
+- Implement national and state policies to help working parents afford childcare and to support childcare providers, understanding this is essential to building and retaining a skilled small business workforce and sustaining childcare providers in under-represented communities.

 Other provisions essential to small business success

-- Promote commonsense and comprehensive immigration policies, including finding a long-term solution for recipients of Deferred Action for Child Arrivals (DACA), understanding that young immigrants are the lifeblood of entrepreneurship.
+- Young immigrants are the lifeblood of entrepreneurship.
+We must find a long-term solution for recipients of Deferred Action for Child Arrivals (DACA).
 We must similarly find a long-term solution for recipients of Temporary Protected Status (TPS).

 - Create a student debt relief program for entrepreneurs.